adaptingadapting/Holberton-SpeedrunAllChecksPercent/3Shell_basics/README.md

 task 3 lists in long format with ls -l flag

 task 4 lists in long format with hidden files adding the -a flag

+task 5 had to do a read up on the man page for this one, its the n flag